tschmidty69/jarvis-appdaemon/README.md

 One of my big motiviatons is to provide Multi Language and Multi Assistant support from the start so you can choose or edit a speech file and have appropriate responses and have an assistant that matches your character.

+Look at jarvis/data/jarvis_en.yaml for a basic idea of what I am going for.

 Snips themselves are working on expanding their language support, and I will try to keep up with that.
 If their snipsmanager and snips skills get to a mature/stable state I'd love to incorporate them as well to avoid duplication of effort and increase the capabilities.